 How to Avoid Student Loan Forgiveness Scams

-Scams can come in all shapes and sizes.
-You may be more likely to stumble upon scams tied to current events like “pandemic grant” or “Biden loan forgiveness.”
-But sometimes it’s as simple as a fraudulent promise to work fast and save you gobs of money.
+Scams come in all shapes and sizes, from phone calls and emails to text messages.
+You may encounter scams tied to current events.
+But sometimes it’s as simple as a fake promise to work fast and save you lots of money.
 Remember: A scam doesn’t have to be elaborate or complex.

-There are real federal loan forgiveness programs out there, including Public Service Loan Forgiveness (PSLF) and Teacher Loan Forgiveness.
-But many companies will try to take advantage of borrowers by guaranteeing immediate results or requesting money up front for services they cannot provide.
+You can work with your loan servicer to explore what options are right for you—free of charge.
+But many companies will try to take advantage of borrowers by guaranteeing immediate results or requesting money up front for services they can’t provide.

 Here are some examples of false claims you might come across:

 - “Act immediately to qualify for student loan forgiveness before the program is discontinued.”

 - “Your student loans may qualify for complete discharge.
 Enrollments are first come, first served.”